Thepuppetqueen57/FerrumForge/README.md

  Kinda like roblox but all the games are singleplayer.

 # Info
- FerrumForge is made in rust in the macroquad library.
+ FerrumForge is made in C in the Raylib Library.

  It would be made in raylib bindings for rust but my friend has trouble compiling raylib.